markitondemand/moment-msdate/README.md

 For Moment formatting:

-convert OA date into Moment (OA Date is assumed to be in UTC)
+Convert OA date into Moment (OA Date is assumed to be in UTC)
 ```
 const momentDate = moment.fromOADate(42298.6868055556);
 ```

-if OA date is not in UTC and the offset to UTC is known it can be specified during the moment creation in minutes
+If OA date is not in UTC and the offset to UTC is known it can be specified during the moment creation in minutes
 ```
 const momentDate = moment.fromOADateOffsetToUtcByMinutes(42298.6868055556, 240)
 momentDate.toISOString() returns '2015-10-21T20:29:00.000Z' (UTC)
 momentDate.format('LLLL') returns 'Wednesday, October 21, 2015 8:29 PM' (UTC)
 ```

-if OA date is not in UTC and the offset to UTC is known it can be specified during the moment creation as a timezone
+If OA date is not in UTC and the offset to UTC is known it can be specified during the moment creation as a timezone
 ```
 const momentDate = moment.fromOADateOffsetToUtcByMinutes(42298.6868055556, 'America/New_York')
 momentDate.toISOString() returns '2015-10-21T20:29:00.000Z' (UTC)
 momentDate.format('LLLL') returns 'Wednesday, October 21, 2015 8:29 PM' (UTC)
 ```

-once the date is in UTC it can than easily be converted to any other timezone using moment-timezone.js
+Once the date is in UTC it can than easily be converted to any other timezone using moment-timezone.js
 ```
 const momentDate = moment.fromOADateOffsetToUtcByMinutes(42298.6868055556, 240)
 momentDate.tz('America/New_York')